Veal vs. Lamb. Which Red Meat is Healthier?

-It’s important to keep in mind that the fat content in meats can vary based on which part of the animal the given meat has been cut from.
+It’s important to keep in mind that the fat content in meats can vary based on which the cut of the meat.

-The chart below shows how much of your daily needs is covered by 300 grams of each product
+The chart below shows how much of your daily needs are covered by 300 grams of each product

-Meat is a great source of B complex vitamins.
+Meat is an excellent source of B complex vitamins.
 Lamb and veal are no exceptions.

-Lamb contains over 9 times more vitamin B12, almost 4 times more vitamin K and nearly 1.5 times more vitamin B1 and folate.
-Lamb also provides vitamin D, which is completely absent in veal.
+Lamb contains over nine times more vitamin B12, almost four times more vitamin K and nearly 1.5 times more vitamin B1 and folate.
+Lamb also provides vitamin D, which is entirely absent in veal.

 Lamb and veal contain similar levels of vitamin E and vitamin B2.

 Overall, lamb seems to be richer in most vitamins.

 Veal and lamb both completely lack vitamin A and vitamin C.

 Now have a look at the mineral coverage chart